wbonnefond/LicenseChecker/README.md

 # Usage
 ## Input
 Provide an `attributions.json` file in your app module's directory.
 This file is compared against all libraries (with the `compile` prefix) in your app's `build.gradle` file.
 The final HTML output is generated using the data in this file.
 Any library in the `licenses` section will be added to the final HTML output.
 The `excludedLibraries` section is for libraries that don't need attribution (your own library, closed source, etc.).

+I use this tool for escaping strings in JSON: http://bernhardhaeussner.de/odd/json-escape/

 ```json
 {